Top 7 Most Beautiful Untouched Places on Earth

 Antarctica is the largest desert in the world, covering vast areas of 5.4 million square miles.
 It’s also the coldest place in the world, with an average temperature of -58 degrees Fahrenheit.
 This extreme condition makes Antarctica inviolable for humans.

-The only visitors in Antarctica are the scientists for various experiments no one owns the place, free of government rules.
+The only visitors to Antarctica are scientists who have conducted various experiments.
+No one owns the place, free of government rules.
 In this way, Antarctica can naturally be a reserve.
 More than 70 percent of the world’s freshwater is stored in the form of ice in Antarctica.

 Sahara Desert

-The heatwaves, sand dunes and other harsh conditions in the Sahara make it a completely inhospitable environment for human life.
-There are 2 million people in different parts of the Sahara, where the conditions are suitable for everyday life.
+The heatwaves, dunes, and other harsh conditions in the Sahara make it a completely sterile environment for human life.
+There are 2 million people in different parts of the Sahara, where conditions suit everyday life.
 The Sahara is a desert on the African continent.

-It is the largest hot desert in the world and the third-largest desert overall after Antarctica and the Arctic.
+It is the largest hot desert in the world and the third-largest after Antarctica and the Arctic.
 With the Sahara making up almost 10% of the African continent, the Sahara is often referred to as the largest desert in the world.
-However, this is not entirely true as it is only the largest hot desert in the world.
+However, this is not entirely true, as it is only the largest hot desert in the world.

 Deep Ocean

-It has certainly taken several centuries to explore the deep sea thoroughly.
-One thing is sure, there are many things under the ocean depth that can give valuable information to humanity.
-Mariana Trench, in the Guam region of the Pacific Ocean, is the deepest point on earth with a depth of 11,034 meters.
+It has undoubtedly taken several centuries to explore the deep sea thoroughly.
+One thing is sure: many things underwater can give humanity valuable information.
+Mariana Trench, in the Guam region of the Pacific Ocean, is the deepest point on Earth, with a depth of 11,034 meters.

-Research into this single point in the Pacific Ocean becomes too difficult for scientists, then exploring the ocean as a whole is certainly a dream for humankind.
-It has been suggested that more is known about the Moon than the deepest parts of the ocean.
+Research into this single point in the Pacific Ocean has become too complex for scientists, and exploring the ocean is undoubtedly a dream for humankind.
+It has been suggested that more is known about the Moon than the deepest parts of the sea.